smaldragon/BNUY-ROM/README.md

 # Registers

-## PRG-FLASH/Control Register ($8000-$9FFF, write)
+## PRG-FLASH/CTRL Register ($8000-$9FFF, write)

+This register controls both banking of prg memory and the IRQ Generator and SAM soundchip.
+It is cleared to 0 on reset.

 ```
 D~7654 3210
   ---------
-  ..SI BBBB
+  IS..
+BBBB
-    || ++++- PRG Bank Select
+  ||   ++++--- PRG Bank Select
+  |+---------- SAM2695 /CS
-    |+------ Disable IRQ Scanline Counter
+  +----------- Stop IRQ Scanline Counter
-    +------- SAM2695 /CS
 ```
+> bits 5 and 4 are left unused for possible future extensions using larger prg-flash chips

 ## SAM2695 Registers ($A000-$BFFF, write)

-If present, this area will write to the SAM2695 soundchip, note that the SAM's Chip-Select is controlled by the respective bit in the PRG-FLASH/Control Register.
+If present, this area will write to the SAM2695 soundchip, note that the SAM's Chip-Select is controlled by the respective bit in the PRG-FLASH/CTRL Register.

 ```
 $A000 (even): Data